Last Updated on

 - Add the green beans to the pan.
 Add half of the lemon juice and some salt and pepper as well.
 Stir well or shake the pan to make sure that the beans are coated in butter and that the almonds and green beans have mingled.

-- dd more of the remaining lemon juice and some salt and pepper to taste.
+- Add more of the remaining lemon juice and some salt and pepper to taste.

-The green beans almondine are best served immediately.
+- The French green beans are best served immediately.
 However, they can be reheated, stirring often until the beans are heated through and glossy again.

-If you want to make the sauteed green beans with almonds dish ahead, the best way is to cook the green beans in advance (up to two days) and keep them refrigerated.
+- If you want to make this dish ahead, the best way is to cook the vegetables in advance (up to two days) and keep them refrigerated.
 Bring to room temperature before adding to the almond sauce.

-Make the almondine and reheat the green beans in the pan with the almond sauce, they might need an extra minute.
-Check and don’t let the green beans cook again for too long, they should remain crispy tender.
+- Make the almondine and reheat the green beans in the pan with the almond sauce, they might need an extra minute.
+Check and don’t let cook again for too long, they should remain crispy tender.

-What to serve with the green beans almondine or French style green beans recipe :
+What to serve with French-style green beans :